 Section 1.
 Definition.
-Seniority shall mean an employee's length of service in a classification within his/her employing agency and this bargaining unit except; that classification seniority shall include all combined time worked in Natural Resources Specialist Conservation Officer classifications.
+Seniority shall mean an employee's length of service in a classification within his/her employing division, agency and this bargaining unit except; that classification seniority shall include all combined time worked in Natural Resources Specialist Conservation Officer classifications.
 As of the effective date of this Agreement, time spent on a disciplinary suspension shall count toward seniority accrual, but unpaid leave of absences shall not count in accordance with Article 14, Section 1.
 An employee's seniority shall be broken only by separation from state service by reasons of resignation, discharge for just cause, retirement, or death.
-When two (2) or more employees have the same seniority date their final score on the examination eligible list, excluding veterans preference, shall determine their position on the seniority list.
+When two (2) or more employees have the same seniority date, their position on the seniority list shall be determined as follows.
+For Special Agents or Special Agent Seniors who have the same seniority date, their positions on the seniority list shall be determined by the date they became a sworn peace officer.
+For all Natural Resources Specialist Conservation Officer classifications covered by this agreement who have the same seniority date, their positions on the seniority list shall be determined by the score on the initial written examination taken during the hiring process, excluding veterans preference.
+If a tie still exists, their positions on the seniority list shall be determined by lot.
 State Patrol Troopers with the same seniority date shall be placed on the seniority list in order of score attained from the Trooper Candidate School.
 If a tie still exists, their positions on the seniority list shall be determined by lot.
+Fugitive Specialists who have the same seniority date shall be determined by lot.
+For Commerce Insurance Fraud Specialists who have the same seniority date, their positions on the seniority list shall be determined by the date they became a sworn peace officer.